-For you keen bakers out there, who have no doubt put your skills to good use over the various lockdowns, if indeed you have been able to get any flour, this is another question that came up a lot at the recent Food Show.

-Can I bake with Extra Virgin Olive Oil?
+Keen and not so keen bakers have no doubt put your skills to good use over the various lockdowns.
+That is of course if you have been able to get any flour.
+One question we got a lot of at The Food Show was can I bake with Extra Virgin Olive Oil?

 The answer is of course yes.

-EVOO is a perfectly suitable replacement for butter if you are wanting to for health reasons or follow a plant-based lifestyle as examples.
+Extra Virgin Olive Oil is a perfectly suitable replacement for butter in most cases.
+This is particularly true if you are wanting to change for health reasons or follow a plant-based lifestyle for example.

 At the recent Auckland Food Show, we sampled a couple of delicious chocolate brownies using EVOO.
 One was baked with a Village Press Lemon Infused Oil and one with a Village Press Chili infused Oil.
 Both were delicious, fragrant, moist and surprised many of the foodies with their distinct, yet subtle flavour delivery.